jdh8/wbridge5.book/overcall/suit/README.md

 the **other** side suits.

-If opponents opened a minor, we bid 3NT always with the other minor, so advancer corrects to the assumed minor if they have not enough stoppers to play 3NT.
+If opponents opened a minor, we bid 3NT always with the other minor, so advancer without enough stoppers to play 3NT corrects to the assumed minor.

 The 4-level cuebids
 --------------------